 - Contact details, such as your name, email address, postal address and telephone number;

-- Educational and professional interests and background information;
+- Educational and professional interests;

 - Usernames and passwords;

 - Payment information, such as a credit or debit card number;

 - Comments, feedback, posts and other content you provide to Wiley (including through a Wiley website);